DweejaReddy/DweejaReddy/README.md

 - 👋 Hi, I’m @DweejaReddy
-- 👀 I’m interested in HTML, CSS,Python
+- 👀 I’m interested in WebDevelopment, Machine Learning
-- 🌱 I’m currently learning Python,JAVASCRIPT,C++
+- 🌱 I’m currently learning Back-End Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me ... email:dweeja54@gmail.com

 <!---